 Ardian Shajkovci, Ph.D. – is the Director of Research and a Senior Research Fellow at the International Center for the Study of Violent Extremism (ICSVE).
 He has been collecting interviews with ISIS defectors and studying their trajectories into and out of terrorism as well as training key stakeholders in law enforcement, intelligence, educators, and other countering violent extremism professionals on the use of counter-narrative messaging materials produced by ICSVE both locally and internationally.
 He has also been studying the use of children as violent actors by groups such as ISIS and how to rehabilitate them.
 He has conducted fieldwork in Western Europe, the Balkans, Central Asia, and the Middle East, mostly recently in Jordan and Iraq.
 He has presented at professional conferences and published on the topic of radicalization and terrorism.
 Prior to joining ICSVE, Ardian has spent nearly a decade working in both the private and public sectors, including with international organizations and the media in a post-conflictenvironment.
 He is fluent in several languages.
 He holds a doctorate in Public Policy and Administration, with a focus on Homeland Security Policy, from Walden University.
 He obtained his M.A. degree in Public Policy and Administration fromNorthwestern University and a B.A. degree in International Relations and Diplomacy from Dominican University.
 He also holds several professional certifications in the field of homeland security as well as a professional designation for his contributions tothe field of homeland security and homeland security efforts in general.
-He is also an adjunct professor teaching counterterrorism courses.
+He is also an adjunct professor teaching counterterrorism courses at Nichols College.